Probing the energy-smeared R-ratio on the lattice: Abstract

 \section{Abstract}

 We present a first-principles lattice QCD investigation of the $R$-ratio between the $e^+e^-$ cross-section into hadrons and that into muons.
 By using the method of Ref.~\cite{Hansen:2019idp}, that allows to extract smeared spectral densities from Euclidean correlators, we compute the $R$-ratio convoluted with Gaussian smearing kernels of widths of about $600$~MeV and central energies from $220$~MeV up to $2.5$~GeV.
-Our theoretical results are compared with the corresponding quantities obtained by smearing the KNT19 compilation~\cite{keshavarzi2020g} of $R$-ratio experimental measurements with the same Gaussian kernels and, in the region around the $\rho$-resonance peak, a tension of about three standard deviations is observed.
+Our theoretical results are compared with the corresponding quantities obtained by smearing the KNT19 compilation~\cite{keshavarzi2020g} of $R$-ratio experimental measurements with the same kernels and, by centring the Gaussians in the region around the $\rho$-resonance peak, a tension of about three standard deviations is observed.
+From the phenomenological perspective, we have not included yet in our calculation QED and strong isospin-breaking corrections and this might affect the observed tension.
+From the methodological perspective, our calculation demonstrates that it is possible to study the $R$-ratio in Gaussian energy bins on the lattice at the level of accuracy required in order to perform precision tests of the Standard Model.